 You could.
 But I wouldn’t encourage you to.
 In the health coaching space, it’s important you have something that’s specifically tailored to your industry.

-That’s why I created this disclaimer template for you.
+That’s why I created this health coach disclaimer template for you.
 It’s great for online entrepreneurs, coaches, and creatives.
 And don’t worry about it being too hard to fill out!
 It comes with a Video How-To Tutorial where I walk you through what each paragraph means and where to fill-in-the-blanks.

 Health coaching is particularly tricky because the general public is still figuring out who we are and what we do.
 Are we nutritionists?
 Can we prescribe?
 Can we talk to them about lab work?
 What about supplements?
 These things are all being worked out.